Waste pond: Waste ponds in practice

+United States

 Piscataway chemical pond

-One example of a chemical pond is situated in the woods of Piscataway, New Jersey.
-It was used by Union Carbide during the active phase of plant operation.
-Its main use was for drainage of chemicals.
-Hazardous and exotic chemicals would go down drains in the plant to the pond and later be pumped back to the factory via two large pumps.
-There it would be distilled to remove acetone and other hazardous chemicals from the mix.
-This process was overall harmful to the environment and polluted the groundwater.
+Union Carbide used the pond at its Piscataway, New Jersey plant while in operation.
+The pond's primary use was chemical drainage.
+Hazardous chemicals would flow through drains inside the plant and into the pond.
+They were later pumped back to the factory via two large pumps, distilled to remove acetone and other hazards.
+Overall, this process was harmful to the environment and polluted the groundwater.

 Oak Ridge waste pond

-The United States Oak Ridge National Laboratory operated for more than 50 years, performing research and production at its facility in the Melton Valley area of the Oak Ridge Reservation, in Oak Ridge, Tennessee, before it was decommissioned in the mid 1960s.
-One of the results of this activity was a waste pond, which was contaminated with radioactive waste including strontium-90, caesium-137; tritium, and transuranics.
+The United States Oak Ridge National Laboratory in Oak Ridge, Tennessee operated for more than 50 years, and was decommissioned in the mid 1960s.
+Plant waste, collected in a pond, was found to contain radioactive waste, including strontium-90, caesium-137; tritium, and transuranics.

-During the 1970s, the pond was backfilled with clay and shale, and finally capped with asphalt.